shaack/cm-chess/README.md

 ## Features

 - It has a similar API to chess.js
-- It can handle history variants
+- It can handle history variations
 - It can add Nags, Comments and Annotations
 - It is used by the 7,000 users of [chessmail](https://www.chessmail.de) (it works)